thaintp/diencothanhhien/themes/hugo-ecommerce-theme/exampleSite/content/company-profile/_index.en.md

 * Trust and quality is our top values

-# Why we've founded DalaFarm?
+# Why we've founded Điện cơ Thanh Hiền?

-DalaFarm was born to solve a complex problem that individuals find it hard:
+Điện cơ Thanh Hiền was born to solve a complex problem that individuals find it hard:

 * Each individual only possess strong skill in a particular field, when we team up together, we create a great team.

-* All team members at DalaFarm share the same passion for organic food and sustainable agriculture.
+* All team members at Điện cơ Thanh Hiền share the same passion for organic food and sustainable agriculture.
 Hence, we are thrilled to make healthy, safe food for the customers that is easier to consume, and way faster to get.
 That lives in our slogan "Healthy food made easy"

 * We commit to introduce and deliver the best products of Vietnam to the world

-# What makes DalaFarm special and can grow sustainably
+# What makes Điện cơ Thanh Hiền special and can grow sustainably

 We've built a strong team who has mandatory skills in numerous of fields in order to bring a product from the farm to our customers.

 Founders and co-founders are passionate, young people who share the same love with healthy food and organic agriculture.
 We strongly believe with the right attitude and right people, we can go very far together.

-At DalaFarm, we continuously improve our manufacturing process as well as farming technology towards green energy, in order to fulfill our commitments about clean, safe, cost-savings, convenient yet healthy food.
+At Điện cơ Thanh Hiền, we continuously improve our manufacturing process as well as farming technology towards green energy, in order to fulfill our commitments about clean, safe, cost-savings, convenient yet healthy food.

 We contribute our small part for the mother Earth by farming organically and using green energy in production.